vlasatv2/simple-realtime-chat/README.md

 # Simple real-time web chat with nicknames

+Based on a basic Socket IO chat example

 <b>Installation:</b>
 1. Install all modules and dependencies (npm install)
 2. Run the server (node index.js)